 - Variable pulse rhythm.

-- Visible jugular pulse (cannon a wave) from loss of atrioventricular synchrony.
+- Visible jugular pulse (cannon a wave) from loss of AV synchrony.

 - Detailed history of the presenting symptom - including onset, duration, associated symptoms and recovery.

 - Check for other cardiac symptoms including chest pain, breathlessness, syncope or near syncope (eg, dizziness), and arrhythmia symptoms (eg, sustained fast palpitations).